InSpeed opens 7 new data centre locations in APAC and EU

 According to InSpeed, all the facilities hold certifications like ISO 27001, SOC 1, and SOC2 to provide third party verified assurance that they protect customer data and end user privacy as required by HIPAA, PCI DSS, GDPR, and United States state privacy laws.

-Obviously, the recently implemented GDPR also played a role in the company’s choice of data centre facilities as well.
+Obviously, the recently implemented GDPR also played a role in the company’s choice of data center facilities as well.

 “We take security very seriously—InSpeed Quality Service was built with integrated security,” says InSpeed Networks founder and chief strategy officer Ed Basart.